 Category: News

-Canada’s Ocean Supercluster Announces $6M OCEANIC Digital Twin Maritime Autonomy Project
+Canada’s Ocean Supercluster Announces $2.8M Arca Cybersecurity Platform Project

 FOR IMMEDIATE RELEASE

-This project is led by Montreal, QC-based Humanitas Solutions Inc., in partnership with AML Croisières in Quebec for digital twin to real twin validation.
-With a total project value of $6.3 million, Canada’s Ocean Supercluster is investing $3.1 million through its Pan Canadian AI Strategy funding allocation, with the balance of funding coming from project partners.
+The project is led by Halifax, NS-based VMG Strategic Technology in partnership with Halifax, NS-based Allswater Marine and St. John’s, NL-based Horizon Maritime.
+With a total project value of $2.8 million, Canada’s Ocean Supercluster is investing $1 million, with the balance of funding coming from project partners.

 Through Ambition 2035 and together with Canada’s ocean community, we are bold in our ambition to grow Canada’s ocean economy 5X to $220 billion by 2035.
 Continued investment in the accelerated development and commercialization of globally relevant, made in Canada ocean solutions will help us realize this ambition.
 Read more about recommendations to help achieve this transformational growth opportunity outlined in Charting the Course to 5X Growth in Canada’s Ocean Economy and the projected benefits to Canada here.